ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 # CLA

 Please use [https://cla-assistant.io/](https://cla-assistant.io/).
-This will be automatically enabled for all public repos in the org (status check needs to be required).
+This will be automatically enabled for all public repositories in the org (status check needs to be required).

 # Code Owners